 At the moment most of the pupils speak English as their first language.
-When we require support for an EAL pupil, we draw upon the expertise of the County Council's EAL support teacher.
+When we require support for an EAL (English as an Additional Language) pupil, we draw upon the expertise of the County Council's EAL support teacher.

-Fewer than 2% of the current cohort of pupils represent minority ethnic groups, compared with 30.7% nationally.
-There are no significant patterns of under-achievement in our BME population.
+Fewer than 6% of the current cohort of pupils represent minority ethnic groups, compared with 30.7% nationally.
+There are no significant patterns of under-achievement in our BAME (Black, Asian and Minority Ethnic) population.

 Our disadvantaged pupils in respect of whom we receive the Pupil Premium Grant are reported on as a discrete group in order to demonstrate the effect of the PPG funding on raising achievement equally for all groups.
-We use the funding effectively to offer academic support and guidance, ensuring high quality teaching and learning, and access to our best qualified staff for our most disadvantaged learners.
+We use the funding effectively to offer academic support and guidance, ensuring high quality teaching and learning, from very well qualified staff.